Shivamkillarikar/Investment_data_analysis/README.md

 - **Dynamic Filters**: Interactive visuals for exploring investment data by age, gender, income, and duration.

 ---
+### Insights and Analysis
+-**Majority of the monthly Investments are done in Mutual Funds and Stocks, the reason for this is for their personal saving and wealth generation.
+Both stocks and Mutual Funds offer higher returns during these 10 years after which it starts declining the forecast shows it might increase in 20th year.**

+-**Around 66 percent of high income people invested in real estate which has given them linear returns.
+The dominant reason for investement in real estate is building their own homes/Buying a new car followed by tax saving and wealth generation**

+-**On the other hand in crypto currency the longer the duration the more less is the ROI.
+Only High income people invested in crypto currency the reason for their investment is child education/marriage**

+-**Bank-FD,RD has given consistent profits with people from all income roup investing.
+The reason for this investing includes personal savings,child education/marriage, ..etc**

+-**Primary reasons for investment are personal savings and wealth generation**

+-**Combination of mutual funds and Stocks has provided the maximum investment value of around 10 Million within 10 years**

+-**People are motivated to invest due to motivation from friends and family members**

 ## Conclusion
 This analysis provides actionable insights into investment behavior and performance, helping stakeholders make informed decisions.